bunkerity/bunkerweb/docs/quickstart-guide.md

 === "Docker autoconf"

     !!! info "Multisite mode enabled"
-        The [Docker autoconf integration](/1.4/integrations/#docker-autoconf) integration implies the use of multisite mode : protecting one PHP application is the same as protection multiple ones.
+        The [Docker autoconf integration](/1.4/integrations/#docker-autoconf) integration implies the use of multisite mode : protecting one PHP application is the same as protecting multiple ones.

     When using the [Docker autoconf integration](/1.4/integrations/#docker-autoconf), to support PHP applications, you will need to :

     - Mount your PHP files into the `/var/www/html` folder of BunkerWeb
-    - Set up a PHP-FPM container for your application and mount the folder containing PHP files
+    - Set up a PHP-FPM containers for your applications and mount the folder containing PHP apps
     - Use the specific settings `REMOTE_PHP` and `REMOTE_PHP_PATH` as labels for your PHP-FPM container

     Since the Docker autoconf implies using the [multisite mode](/1.5.0-beta/concepts/#integration), you will need to create separate directories for each of your applications.
 Each subdirectory should be named using the first value of `SERVER_NAME`.
 Here is a dummy example :